MicrosoftDocs/customer-voice/cv-docs/about.md

 - Dynamics 365 Customer Voice on GCC uses your organization's Microsoft Exchange mailbox to send the survey.
 Exchange mailbox has limitation on the number of emails that can be sent by a user.
 For information about Exchange mailbox limits, see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 > [!NOTE]
-> As a GCC customer, you must either have a Dynamics 365 enterprise license or a Microsoft 365 license.
+> - As a GCC customer, you must either have a Dynamics 365 enterprise license or a Microsoft 365 license.
+> - GCC customers requiring FedRamp certification of the services, the URL to access customer voice is [http://customervoice.microsoft.us](http://customervoice.microsoft.us).

 ### See also